DejanSandic/fetch-simulator/README.md

 <br />

 ### ReactJS
-In ReactJS we can import fetch-simulator and store it to the Fetch variable.
-After that, we can use Fetch.use() method which will then replace the fetch API in the browser with the one from fetch-simulator.
+In ReactJS we can import Fetch Simulator and store it to the Fetch variable.
+After that, we can use Fetch.use() method which will then replace the fetch API in the browser with the one from Fetch Simulator.
 ```js
 import Fetch from 'fetch-simulator';
 Fetch.use();